aijdissanayake/go-pal/README.md

-# Go-PPN
+# GO-PAL

-Official implementation of PolicyPal Network's Protocol in Go.
+Official implementation of PAL Network's Protocol in Go.

 ## Get all Dependency packages